alexanderjarl91/merch.is/README.md

 - jest
 - enzyme & enzyme-adapter

-## This is not an open-source project
+## This is not an open-source project.